Employment

 Auxiliary Duties: Assistant Community Hall Director (ACHD)

-The Assistant Community Hall Director reports to the Community Hall Director and has on-call assignments as well as working as part of the Student Life team to enhance Student Development, complete required Residence Hall Administration, and fulfill other duties as assigned.
+The Assistant Community Hall Directory reports to the Community Hall Director and has on-call assignments as well as working as part of the Student Life team to enhance Student Development, complete required Residence Hall Administration, and fulfill other duties as assigned.
 This position is a part-time position requiring no more than 15 hours per week.

 • Mentor students and assist with academic and personal issues.